Zepbound Vs. Mouth Guard: What Works Best for Sleep Apnea Treatment?

 Bariatric surgery plays a role in reducing your weight and in removing fat cells from in and around your cheeks, throat and neck.
 It causes remission from sleep apnea in approximately 85% patients who have undergone the surgery.

-How Can Sleeping Position Play a Role in Sleep Apnea?
+Can Sleeping Position Play a Role in Sleep Apnea?

-How Can Sleeping Position Play a Role in Sleep Apnea?
+Can Sleeping Position Play a Role in Sleep Apnea?

-Honest answer; yes.
+Honestly, yes.
 The way you sleep or your sleeping style impacts your comfort and plays a role in either aggravating sleep apnea episodes or in relieving it.

 Now if you are a back sleeper, and you lie down on your back while you sleep, it can increase OSA symptoms and breathlessness.
-In short, the severity of apnea increases.
+In short, the severity of sleep apnea increases.
 Doctors thereby suggest a change in sleeping style to alleviate symptoms of both CSA and OSA.

 1. Side Sleeping Position